wp-plugins/slider-wd/readme.txt

 4.5 Timer Bar.
 You can add a bar displaying the timing left to switching to the next slide.
 This is commonly used when using autoplay for the slider.

 Enable timer bar.
-Choose whether to display a timer bar over the images or not.
+Choose whether to display a timer bar over the slider images or not.
 Type.
 Choose the type of the timer bar to be used within the slider.
 Size.
 Define the size of the timer bar in pixels.
 Color.
 Select the color and the transparency level of the timer bar.

 4.6 Watermark.
 You can add watermark over the slider images both in the forms of text and images.

-Please note that the Fill and Contain options will work fine with Watermark option regardless of the image dimensions, whereas for the Cover option you should have the image identical to the size set in the Dimensions setting.
+Please note that the Fill and Contain options of the slider will work fine with Watermark option regardless of the slider image dimensions, whereas for the Cover option you should have the slider image identical to the size set in the Dimensions setting.
 If you have uploaded the image with another dimension, you will need to resize the image and upload it again.

 Watermark Type.
-Choose what kind of watermark you want to use from provided 2 options (text, image) or not to use watermarks over your slides.
+Choose what kind of watermark you want to use with the slider from provided 2 options (text, image) or not to use watermarks over your slides.
 Text
 *   Watermark text.
 Provide the text which will be displayed over the slides.
 *   Watermark font size.
 Specify the font size of the watermark in pixels.